AB-BLAST 3.0 is a powerful

 can be created with the exact same name and exist in the exact same directory,

-for protein sequence databases and nucleotide sequence databases.
+for protein and nucleotide sequence databases.

 If xdformat and the legacy setdb and pressdb programs